Welcome to Plym Children's Theatres

 First stage recovery

-Once your child’s surgery has finished they will be taken into our first stage recovery area.
+Once your child’s surgery has finished, they will be taken into our first stage recovery area.
 There will be at least one nurse dedicated to recovering your child.
 They will stay with your child until they are suitably recovered from the anaesthetic.
-Children will usually spend a while sleeping after the operation, it is not unusual for there to be a delay in reuniting you with your child.
-It isn’t unusual for children to wake up disorientated.
-Please don't be alarmed if this happens to your child.
+Children will usually spend a while sleeping after the operation, so it may be a little while until we bring you to see your child, but they are being well cared for.
+It is not unusual for children to wake up disorientated.
+Please do not be alarmed if this happens to your child.

 Second stage recovery